 The income receivable by the Company is not subject to significant amounts of risk due to fluctuations in the prevailing levels of market interest rates.
-However, whilst the income received from fixed rate securities is unaffected by changes in interest rates, the investments are subject to risk in the movement of fair value.
-The Investment Adviser considers the risk in the movement of fair value as a result of changes in the market interest rate for fixed rate securities to be insignificant, hence no sensitivity analysis is provided.
+However, whilst the income received from fixed rate securities is unaffected by changes in interest rates,

 The Company values the CULS issued at fair value, being the quoted offer price.
-As the stock has a fixed interest rate of 6% an increase/decrease of prevailing interest rates will potentially have an affect on the demand for the CULS and the subsequent fair value.
+As the stock has a fixed interest rate of 6% an increase/decrease of prevailing interest rates will potentially have an affect on the demand for the CULS and subsequent fair value.
 Other factors such as the Company's ordinary share price and credit rating will also determine the quoted offer price.
-The overall risk to the Company due to the impact of interest rate changes to the CULS' fair value is deemed immaterial.
+The overall risk to the Company due to the impact of interest rate changes to the CULs' fair value is deemed immaterial.
 Therefore no sensitivity analysis is presented.